Citroën Xsara Kit Car

-Citroën Xsara Kit Car is a rally car derived from the Citroën Xsara, it was built by Citroën Sport based on the FIA Kit car F2 regulations to participate in the French Rally Championship, in which it raced from 1998 to 2001.
+Citroën Xsara Kit Car is a rally car derived from the Citroën Xsara road car.
+The two wheel drive naturally aspirated car was built by Citroën Sport to FIA Kit car F2 regulations.
+It participated in the French Rally Championship, in which it raced from 1998 to 2001.
+The car took two World Rally Championship rally victories in 1999, which resulted in rule changes that made the car un-competitive against World Rally Car machinery.
+The car was succeeded by the Citroën Xsara WRC from 2002.

 Background

-In March 1997, development works on the engine began, and in April - on the body structure.
+In March 1997, development works on the engine began, and in April – on the body structure.
 The first car was delivered for further optimization on July 12, 1997.
 The final version made its debut at the Lyon-Charbonnieres Rally in March 1998.

 Championship of France and Spain

-Already during the first start in the Lyon-Charbonnieres Rally, Philippe Bugalski, driving an Xsara, won the general classification of the rally.
+Already during the first start in the Lyon-Charbonnieres Rally, French driver Philippe Bugalski, driving a Xsara, won the general classification of the rally.
 Bugalski won 6 out of the 10 rallies of the 1998 French championship with the Xsara and eventually won the championship.
-The following season was even better, driving the Xsara Kit Car, the French won 9 out of 10 rallies and again won the overall standings.
+The following season was even better, driving the Xsara Kit Car, the Frenchman won 9 out of 10 rallies and again won the overall standings.

-The same was true in Spain, where Jesús Puras won the national championship three times in 1998–2000 driving the Xsara Kit Car.
-In 2001 the Xsara Kit Car triumphed again on the rally routes of France, Sébastien Loeb at the wheel won the French championship, winning 6 out of 10 rallies.
+The same was true in Spain, where Spanish driver Jesús Puras won the national championship three times in 1998–2000 driving the Xsara Kit Car.
+In 2001 the Xsara Kit Car triumphed again on the rally routes of France, with French driver Sébastien Loeb winning the French championship, taking victory in 6 out of 10 rallies.

 European Championship

-The first victory of the Xsara Kit Car in the rallies included in the European Championship was achieved by Philippe Bugalski during the Rally d'Antibes in 1998, this season he won in the last rally of the season - Rally du Var.
+The first victory of the Xsara Kit Car in the rallies included in the European Championship was achieved by Philippe Bugalski during the Rally d'Antibes in 1998, this season he won in the last rally of the season – Rallye du Var.
 Ultimately, it allowed for the third place in the general classification of the championship.

 Another victory came at the beginning of the 1999 season in the Rally El Corte Inglés, where Jesús Puras competed in Xsara.
 In turn, in the d'Antibes and du Var rallies this season, Philippe Bugalski won for the second time in a row.

-Bruno Thiry was the most successful driver of the Xsara Kit Car in the 2000 season.
-In the El Corte Inglés Rally, Xsary took the first two places, Jesús Puras won, and Thiry was second.
+Belgian driver Bruno Thiry was the most successful driver of the Xsara Kit Car in the 2000 season.
+In the El Corte Inglés Rally, Xsara took the first two places, Jesús Puras won, and Thiry was second.
 He also won the Albena Rally and was in third place in three other rallies.
 Ultimately, this allowed them to win the European runner-up in the 2000 season.
 Xsara also triumphed this season thanks to Sébastien Loeb, who won the Rally du Var, and also in the 2001 season, where Loeb won the Rally d'Antibes.